LeLeLeonid/NotP/README.md

 # NotP Language
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Status](https://img.shields.io/badge/status-in--development-orange)]()

 NotP is an experimental, dynamically-typed programming language built from scratch in Python.
-It features a tree-walking interpreter and a bytecode compiler with its own virtual machine (VM).
+It features a tree-walking interpreter and a bytecode compiler with its own virtual machine (stack-based).
 This project serves as a practical exploration of compiler theory, language design, and virtual machine architecture.

 ## Features